unlaunch/documentation/_docs/getting-started.md

 Variations are for deciding which branch (if or else) to execute in your code.
 They are always of type `string`.
 Unlanuch feature flags have two variations by default but you can add more than 2 variations (multivariate flags.)

-You can also *attach* **dynamic configurations** to variations to change configuration on the fly such as UI button color, banner text, sepcial offers, algorithm weights, and anything else!
+You can also *attach* **dynamic configurations** to variations to change configuration on the fly such as UI button color, banner text, sepcial offers, algorithm weights, and anything else.
+Dynamic configuration is not covered in this tutorial.

 For more information on feature flags, please see this [blog post](https://blog.unlaunch.io/2020-08-01-feature-flags/).